tjoye20/Connected/README.md

 # Connected

-Connected is React Native-Rails API project that helps you find people in your city with the same interests as you.
+Connected is a React Native-Rails API project that helps you find people in your city with the same interests as you.

 ### Project Description

-This was our group final project for Dev Bootcamp.
+This was our final group project for Dev Bootcamp.
 We decided to choose a simple app idea, so we could focus on learning React Native and figuring out how to implement it with a Rails API.

 Click here for the [React Native Repo](https://github.com/SeanWitt/ReactNative_Connected)
 ### Installation